jamesplease/redux-resource/docs/api-reference/request-statuses.md

 # requestStatuses

-An Object that represents the four states that a request can be in.
+An object that represents the four states that a request can be in.

 The complete Object is shown below: